 Early Neutral Evaluation Services

-JMW Solicitors provides comprehensive support throughout the ENE process, from selecting an appropriate evaluator to interpreting their feedback.
-Our aim is to help you understand the potential strengths and weaknesses of your case, and guide you towards a resolution that avoids the uncertainty and expense of litigation.
+JMW provides comprehensive support throughout the ENE process, from selecting an appropriate evaluator to interpreting their feedback.
+Our aim is to help you understand the potential strengths and weaknesses of your case and guide you towards a resolution that avoids the uncertainty and expense of going to trial.

 To find out more about our early neutral evaluation services, contact us today by calling 0345 872 6666, or fill in our online enquiry form to request a call back.